SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 What Kind of Care Does a Person Need When on a Ventilator?

-In the hospital, a person on a ventilator is watched closely by a health care team, including providers, nurses, and respiratory therapists.
+In the hospital, a person on a ventilator is watched closely by their health care team, including providers, nurses, and respiratory therapists.

 People who need ventilators for long periods may stay in long-term care facilities.
 Some people with a tracheostomy may be able to be at home, but they do require a lot of support from family or other healthcare professionals.